Working in Australian Schools: A Practical Guide for OTs

 Program Overview

-• Explore different models of practice for OTs in school settings: transdisciplinary, consultative, and tiered models of support.
+• Explore different models of practice for OTs in school: consultative & tiered models of support

-The workshop will consist of presentations, discussion forums, Q&A and provide opportunities for networking with other occupational therapists.
+The workshop will consist of presentations, discussion forums, Q&A and provides opportunities for networking with other occupational therapists.

 WHO SHOULD ATTEND

-This session is suitable for new graduate occupational therapists or those new to working in the education sector.
-It is suitable for those employed by a school, education department as well as community based paediatric therapists.
+This workshop series is suitable for early career occupational therapists or those new to working in the education sector.
+This workshop series is suitable for those employed by a school, education department as well as community based paediatric therapists.

-Please note: this course is not targeted for OTs with extensive experience in working in school settings, although all levels of experience are welcomed
+This course was not developed for OTs with extensive experience in working in school settings, although all levels of experience are welcomed

 WORKSHOP DETAILS